calasanmarko/cloudfront-sign-webcrypto/README.md

 # cloudfront-sign-webcrypto
-*Presign CloudFront URLs in JS using Web Crypto*
+*Presign CloudFront URLs in JS using WebCrypto*

 ## Performance
 The [aws-cloudfront-sign](https://github.com/jasonsims/aws-cloudfront-sign) package that this package was based on uses `node:crypto` to sign CloudFront pre-signed URLs.